exonum/exonum-doc/src/advanced/merkelized-map.md

 ## `ProofMapIndex` Insights

-Since paths in MPTs need to have fixed length, keys in the original map need to be transformed to the corresponding format.
+Since paths in an MPT need to have fixed length, keys in the original map need to be transformed to the corresponding format.
 `ProofMapIndex` provides two ways to accomplish this: